c0y01202/Regex-made-easy/validating_an_email.md

 >Quantifiers match a number of instances of a character, group, or character class in a string.
 For example, the regular expression:
 `/\d{4}/` matches a four-digit number.
 It is the same as:`/\d\d\d\d/`.
 >  They indicate numbers of characters or expressions to match.
 There are various special characters that can be used as quantifiers.
 For example `b*` will match the letter or word that proceeds a word in front of `b` 0 or more times.
-To be more specific, `/go*/` matches the letter 'g' in any given expression or line of code.
+To be more specific, `/go*/` matches the letter `g` in any given expression or line of code.
 If we put `+` following a letter or string, the `+` symbol will match the preceding item of that character 0 or more times in a regular expression.

 ### OR Operator